top of page

 • Full range of motion - take your joints through greater ranges of motion for greater strength gains at different angles, to promote muscle growth and increase mobility.

-• Time under tension - 3-5 second eccentrics (when the muscle is lengthening) is a great way to promote muscle growth and ensure you are lifting with solid form.
+• Time under tension - 2-5 second eccentrics (when the muscle is lengthening) is a great way to promote muscle growth and ensure you are lifting with good form.

-• High volume, low intensity - Utilise this time to get large volume of lifting in (greater number of sets and exercises), without having to fly through it.
+• High volume, low intensity - Utilise this time to get large amount of lifting in (greater number of sets and/or exercises).

 When your strength decreases your injury risk increases.